Does Your Child Have Sensory Processing Disorder?

 The first place to go for concerns about SPD is your child’s pediatrician.
 They will give you a checklist where you will choose the symptoms your child displays along with a severity rating.

-You and the pediatrician will go through the list and check for physical reasons that might be causing the issues.
-If physical reasons are ruled out, you will be referred to an Occupational Therapist (OT) who will do an in depth assessment and create a treatment plan for your child.
+If physical reasons are ruled out, you will be referred to an Occupational Therapist (OT) who will do an in depth assessment and create a sensory treatment plan for your child.

 The therapist will help your child connect with his body so he is not constantly spending his time seeking connection.